aceade/Fiptubat/README.md

 Effectively another player.
 Can choose which unit moves when (likely round-robin at first).

 ### Detection system
 Line of sight and hearing.
-Line of sight based on raycasting.
+Line of sight based on raycasting inside a collider.
 Sound detection based on distance inside a collider.

 ### Damage system
 Covers health of living and non-living objects (e.g. cover)